freebattie/freebattie.github.io/README.md

 # EXSAM IN CREATIVE WEB PROJECT PRO105
-We where given the task to come up whit a interactive webpage using css and html, The Projcect needed to be about LEGO and be an interactive webpage whit no javascript.
+We where given the task to come up whit a interactive webpage using css and html, The Projcect needed to be about LEGO and be an interactive webpage whit no javascript. we do not own the rights to any images used
 # Design Concept
 We deseided to create a interactive site for a fake game and a fake game studio, the game is set in lego star wars  and is called
 "LEGO STAR WARS ULTIMATE"